Skip to main content

 monitor_keyword(QUERY, on_new_tweet, interval=10)

-You can use any search operator in the query string.
-For example, to monitor only high-engagement mentions of your brand in English, excluding retweets:
+Any search operator works in the query string.
+To monitor high-engagement English mentions of your brand and exclude retweets:

 monitor_keyword('"your brand" min_faves:10 lang:en -filter:retweets', on_new_tweet)

-Routing New Tweets to Slack, Discord, or Webhooks
+Routing New Tweets to Slack, Discord, or Any HTTP Endpoint

 import requests